cncf/devstats.archive/USAGE.md

 Sync tool uses [gaps.yaml](https://github.com/cncf/devstats/blob/master/metrics/kubernetes/gaps.yaml), to prefill some series with zeros.
 This is needed for metrics (like SIG mentions or PRs merged) that return multiple rows, depending on data range.
 Sync tool read project definition from [projects.yaml](https://github.com/cncf/devstats/blob/master/projects.yaml)

+You can also use `devstats` tool that calls `gha2db_sync` for all defined projects and also updates local copy of all git repos using `get_repos`.

 # Cron